Natural Sciences

 Honors enrichment contracts are available in classes in the School of Math and Natural Sciences on a case-by-case basis.
 Interested students should contact their faculty member/instructor directly regarding completing an honors enrichment contract for their class.

 The New College also has several opportunities for undergraduate research to include the New College Undergraduate Inquiry and Research Experiences (NCUIRE) program, as well as Individualized Instruction (499) opportunities, and Course-based Undergraduate Research Experiences offered each semester.
-Contact your FHA for more information.
+Students can earn honors credit for these opportunities.